ansible/awx/docs/inventory_plugins.md

 An effort was made to keep imports working in the exact same way after the switchover.
 However, the inventory plugins are a fundamental rewrite and many elements of default behavior has changed.
-Because of that, a `compatibility_mode` toggle was added.
-This defaults to True.

-Turning off compatibility mode will be more future-proof.
-Keeping it on, will be more stable and consistent.

-### Changes with Compatibility Mode Off

-The set of `hostvars` will be almost completely different, using new names for data which is mostly the same content.
-You can see the jinja2 keyed_groups construction used in compatibility mode to help get a sense of what new names replace old names.
+These changes also include many backward incompatible changes.
+Because of this, what you get via an inventory import will be a superset of what you get from the script but will not match the default behavior you would get from the inventory plugin on the CLI.

-If you turn compatibility mode off or downgrade Ansible, you should turn on `overwrite` and `overwrite_vars` to get rid of stale variables (and potentially groups) no longer returned by the import.
+Because inventory plugins add additional variables, if you downgrade Ansible, you should turn on `overwrite` and `overwrite_vars` to get rid of stale variables (and potentially groups) no longer returned by the import.

-Group names will be sanitized with compatibility mode turned off.
-That means that characters such as "-" will be replaced by underscores "\_".
-In some cases, this means that a large fraction of groups get renamed as you move from scripts to plugins.
-This will become the default Ansible behavior on the CLI eventually.

-### Changes with Compatibility Mode On
+### Changes for Compatibility

 Programatically-generated examples of inventory file syntax used in updates (with dummy data) can be found in `awx/main/tests/data/inventory/scripts`,